-Fear of Being Seen Counselling
+Fear of Being Seen Therapy & Counselling

 During the 2020 Coronavirus pandemic there was additional social pressure brought to bear on populations through government behavioural legislation which increased the level of fear related to being out in public.